 Eleven days after the New Year, I was given the gift of another spiritual experience, and was propelled into a new life that is beyond anything I could have previously imaged.
 The obsession to drink was lifted, my spiritual practiced flourished in a new and meaningful way, and in the time following the intuitive healing abilities that are my soul truth have been revealed with more power than I could have dreamed.

 Robert and I met during this time, and as our teachers say, we both had our soul truth revealed with little grace for what we’d been doing in life thus far.
+We were confronted with huge decisions that confronted everything we believed, with a mirror for the darknesses we’d thus far avoided within, and with the profound opportunity to choose a life that is an expression of Spirit.
 And the journey has been amazing.
-The love we share, and the healing we are able to offer others is the essence of our truth, and such an honor to facilitate.
+The love we share, and the healing we have been able to experience ourselves and offer others is the essence of our truth, and is such an honor to be a part of.